 JOHN FOSTER, Senior Associate, is passionate about all things organic.
 His experiences over 30 years in the organic sector are as diverse as the organic industry itself—farming in Oregon, serving on the National Organic Standards Board, organic inspection and certification management, organic business development, supply chain strategy, and change management, among others.
 John works across all areas of the agency and especially relishes working with innovative ideas and long-term strategic initiatives, bringing positive change through enterprising, impactful, and creative problem solving.
 A current focus area is expanding W&A’s advisory capacity to best serve all facets of the organic community, addressing near-term demands as well as long-term aspirations.

-SUE WAGNER, Associate and Sustainability Manager, performs technical research, materials review, and ingredient evaluations for NOP compliance.
+SUE WAGNER, Senior Associate and Sustainability Manager, performs technical research, materials review, and ingredient evaluations for NOP compliance.
 Sue also assists clients with applications for third-party material review programs (e.g., OMRI, CDFA Organic Input Materials Program and the Washington State Department of Agriculture), and the development of Input Compliance Plans.
 Additionally, she participates in the preparation of petitions to the National Organic Standards Board for the addition or removal of materials from the National List.
 Prior to joining W&A, she held a variety of managerial positions in an environmental laboratory for over 16 years.

 Meet Some of Our Associates